mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    To better understand the powers and currents associated with buses, branches and generators that are calculated by the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) and [`current!`](@ref current!(::PowerSystem, ::AC)) functions, we suggest referring to the tutorials on [AC power flow analysis](@ref ACPowerAnalysisTutorials).
+    To better understand the powers and currents associated with buses, branches and generators that are calculated by the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) and [`current!`](@ref current!(::PowerSystem, ::AC)) functions, we suggest referring to the tutorials on [AC Power Flow Analysis](@ref ACPowerAnalysisTutorials).

-To calculate specific quantities for particular components rather than calculating powers or currents for all components, users can make use of the provided functions below.
+To compute specific quantities for particular components, rather than calculating powers or currents for all components, users can utilize one of the provided functions below.

 ---